AIG sees third-quarter catastrophe losses of about $3 billion

 Continue Reading Below

-The company estimated pre-tax losses of about $1 billion each from Harvey and Irma and up to $700 million from Maria.
-Losses from earthquakes in Mexico is expected to be about $150 million, AIG said in a statement.
+The company estimated pre-tax losses of about $1 billion each from Harvey and Irma, up to $700 million from Maria and additional catastrophe losses, including earthquakes in Mexico, of about $150 million.

+Morgan Stanley analysts said the losses were slightly above their estimate of $2.5 billion, but were manageable as it equated to about 2.6 percent of book value.

+The analysts, who have an "overweight" rating on the stock, also highlighted the company's more than $3.5 billion in cash and short-term investments, saying it should help tackle capital concerns from losses in the third quarter.

 Insurers and reinsurers are counting the costs of the hurricanes that tore into parts of the United States, while ravaging several islands in the northern Caribbean.